 Legislative authority is vested in a 17-member Council.
 The terms of Council members and the Mayor are four years.
 All Council members are elected from wards.
-The present terms of the Mayor and Council members expire in January 2022.
-The table below set forth historical population figures from the U.S. Census for Cleveland.
+The present terms of the Mayor and Council members expire in January 2026.
+The table below set forth historical population figures for Cleveland.